How I Became a "Spiritual Activist"By:

 And it feels particularly exciting to share my first missive from here at Netroots Nation 2012, the premiere gathering of progressive political bloggers in the nation.
 This year, for the first time, there is actually a panel on this subject here, called Love, Compassion and Other Outrageous Forms of Activism, convened by Carla Goldstein of the Women’s Institute at Omega, who has written on the topic for Feminist.com.
 It seems like just in the nick of time, Spiritual Activism has arrived into mainstream politics.
 Thank the Goddess, now let’s have some fun!

-Celia Alario is a media and communications strategist.
-She cavorts with social issue documentarians, artists, and grassroots community organizers who share her love for social justice, planetary healing, and cultural transformation.
+Celia Alario is a communications strategist, coach and professor.
+She cavorts with grassroots change agents, academics and donors who share her love for social justice, planetary healing and culture shaping.
 She sustains her activism through an alchemic mix of yoga, hula hooping, and practicing the art of nonattachment.
-Bred by New Yorkers and raised in Los Angeles, she now chases her poodle across the majestic redrock landscapes of Southeastern Utah.
+Bred by New Yorkers and raised in Los Angeles, she alternatively chases her poodle across the majestic redrock landscapes of Southeastern Utah and the effervescent coastlines of Central California.